Vanilla Simple Syrup

 • Vanilla extract: Common in many baking recipes, most people have vanilla extract on hand in their pantries.
 My go-to is Nielsen-Massey Madagascar bourbon vanilla extract, but any brand will work well.

 I find vanilla extract to be the simplest and best way to make vanilla syrup so I reach for this most often, but I like using vanilla pods when I have them.
-(Once used in syrup, you can add them to vodka to make your own vanilla extract.)
+(Once used in syrup, you can add them to vodka to make your own homemade vanilla extract or vanilla vodka.)

 vanilla beans and a bottle of vanilla syrup